radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 ![png](images/jupyter-NewNotebook-feemsEnv.png)

 First things first, rename your new notebook to give it a meaningful name.
-Choose `File->Save Notebook` and rename your notebook to "seadragon-FEEMS.ipynb"
+Choose `File → Save Notebook` and rename your notebook to "seadragon-FEEMS.ipynb"

 ## Import FEEMS and other necessary modules
 The `import` keyword directs python to load a module into the currently running